 CNM or CM- Experience at least 2 years as full scope midwife (may consider less midwifery experience if possesses other health care experience prior)

 Fluent in Spanish reading, writing and speaking.

 Minimum commitment 6 months, 1 year preferred

-Additional Salary Information: Paid stipend $650/month in addition to room and board, travel costs, and medical evacuation insurance provided.
+Additional Salary Information: $650/month stipend plus Room and Board, 6wks/yr pd vacation, travel costs, and medical evacuation insurance provided.